Research Networks

 Some facts about the Research Data Network:

-• 100 Gb/second connection to national research networks
+- 400 Gb/second connection primary path to national research networks and a 100 Gb/second secondary path

 Labs and instruments with requirements for high-bandwidth connections to research storage or computing resources are eligible to directly peer to the research network.
 Please contact help to discuss costs and other considerations.

-This material is based upon work supported by the National Science Foundation under Grant No. 1827184.
+This material is based upon work supported by the National Science Foundation under Grants No. 1827184 and 2346718.